 Aptly named Meat, this Old Town eatery is the epitome of carnivore cuisine in Lansing.
 Chow down on all the Southern-style grub you can dream of, from meat plates of beef brisket and pulled pork to the meatwiches like the Hot Mess.

-There are plenty of craft beers on tap to help wash down each dish as well.
-There are six different sauces, so try each one to find your favorite.
-The space has a modern yet homey feel and is decked out with plenty of kitschy decor to keep it interesting.
+Plenty of craft beers are on tap to help wash down each dish.
+There are six different sauces, so try each to find your favorite.
+The space has a modern yet homey feel and is decked out with plenty of kitschy decors to keep it interesting.

 The Cosmos is the place to go for the perfect pizza in the city.
-These gourmet specialty pies are thin crust and cooked to a crisp in their state-of-the-art wood-fired oven.
-Classic cocktails, craft beer, and an extensive wine list are available as well.
+These gourmet specialty pies are thin crust cooked to a crisp in their state-of-the-art wood-fired oven.
+Classic cocktails, craft beer, and an extensive wine list are available.

 Soup Spoon Cafe

 - Address: 1419 E Michigan Ave, Lansing (GPS)

 - Price: $$